 This program helps everyone.
 The high school students get 200 hours of classroom instruction and 300 hours of clinical work before graduation.
 Students attend Alief and perform veterinary services for the community for as low as five dollars.
 People can bring in their pets for routine procedures at a fraction of a cost.
 The students get experience, and, perhaps even more importantly, they get a chance to try a new vocation and skill before they commit fully to it.

 We’ve all been to high school and we know how difficult it can be to know what you want to ‘be.’
 Many young people graduate with no idea what they want to study at the next level of their education, or even if they want to continue their education at all.
 The Alief program gives high school students interested in veterinary sciences the chance to try it out for a while before they jump in head-first.

 Why Programs Like These are Important

 What does this have to do with Pickens?
-If nothing else, programs like these, which are expected to start popping up all over the country, show how much interest there is in jobs like veterinary assistant all over the country.
+If nothing else, programs like these, which are expected to start popping up all over the country, show how much interest there is in jobs like veterinary assistants all over the country.